 Crolis was staring at the boy for quite a while.
+He narrowed his gaze.
 His soft look slowly turned into a frown while eyeing Astrum.
-Caltha didn’t like the atmosphere that Crolis was building.
-There was something in his gaze that wasn’t right.
-“Crolis?”
+Caltha didn't like the atmosphere that Crolis was building.
+There was something in his gaze that wasn't right.
+"Crolis?"

-“We can’t take him with us.
-He better find someone else to take him in.”
+"We can't take him with us.
+He better find someone else to take him in."
 Crolis said before looking at the boy.
-“I don’t know who you are, but I appreciate you helping her.”
+"I don't know who you are, but I appreciate that you helped her."
 He dragged Caltha with him.

-Caltha looked at Astrum from her shoulder while she followed Crolis.
-“Thank you for your help!”
+Caltha looked at Astrum from her shoulder while following Crolis.
+"Thank you for your help!"
 With that, they were nowhere to be seen as they trod further away.